-- Traditional Retirement Plan: The benefits provided under the Traditional Retirement Plan are based on an employee's years of benefit service, average final compensation and age at retirement.
+• Traditional Retirement Plan: The benefits provided under the Traditional Retirement Plan are based on an employee's years of benefit service, average final compensation and age at retirement.
 Compensation used to calculate the benefits under the Traditional Retirement Plan consists of (i) base salary and (ii) lump sums in lieu of base salary increases for the highest five consecutive calendar years within the last 10 years prior to retirement.
 The monthly benefit at age 65 equals 1.5% for each year of credited service times the average final compensation.
 Early retirement benefits are immediately available to any employee who has at least 15 years of service and has attained age 45.
-An annual benefit (payable in equal monthly installments for life) is calculated in the same manner as described above, subject to a reduction factor based on the employee's age at the time the retirement allowance commences.
-The early retirement age is computed on the basis of the number of full months by which the employee is under the age to be attained at the employee's next birthday.
-An employee who is qualified for early retirement may elect to defer benefit payments until age 65 with no reduction in the allowance or any earlier age with the corresponding reduction factor.
+The benefit can be paid in in one of various annuity options or in an immediate 100% lump sum payment.
 Messrs.
-Anderson and Meador are currently eligible for early retirement benefits. - MCN Retirement Plan: The benefits provided under this plan are based on an employee's years of benefit service, average final compensation and age at retirement.
+Anderson and Meador are currently eligible for early retirement benefits.

+- MCN Retirement Plan: The benefits provided under this plan are based on an employee's years of benefit service, average final compensation and age at retirement.
 Compensation used to calculate the benefits under the MCN Retirement Plan consists of base salary for the highest five consecutive calendar years within the last 10 years prior to retirement.
 The monthly benefit at age 65 consists of the total of the following: - 1.
-1.33% for each year of credited service up to 30, times average final compensation, plus, - 2.
-1.43% for each year of credited service over 30, times average final compensation, plus,

-3. 0.5% for each year of credited service up to 35, times average final compensation minus covered compensation.
+33% for each year of credited service up to 30, times average final compensation, plus, - 2.
+1.43% for each year of credited service over 30, times average final compensation, plus, - 3.
+0.5% for each year of credited service up to 35, times average final compensation minus covered compensation.

 An employee who has attained age 55 and whose combined attained age and years of credit service equals at least 70, or who has 30 or more years of credited service regardless of age, is eligible for an early retirement benefit starting before the participant's normal retirement age.
-The benefit (payable in equal monthly installments for life or a combination of monthly payments and a partial lump sum) is reduced by 5% for each year retirement precedes age 62, through age 55.
-Benefits are actuarially reduced if retirement occurs between ages 48 and 55.
+The benefit can be paid in one of various annuity options, a combination of an annuity option and a partial lump sum, or in an immediate 100% lump sum payment.
 Mr. Kurmas is currently eligible for an early retirement benefit.

 Cash Balance Plan: The benefits provided under the Cash Balance Plan are expressed as a lump sum.
 The cash balance benefit increases each year with contribution credits and interest credits.
-Contribution credits equal 7% of eligible earnings (base salary and annual corporate incentive payments from the Annual Incentive Plan) for an employee with 30 years or less of credited service and 7 1/2% of eligible earnings for an employee with more than 30 years of credited service.
+Contribution credits equal 7% of eligible earnings (base salary and annual corporate incentive payments from the Annual Incentive Plan and the Executive Performance Plan) for an employee with 30 years or less of credited service and 7 1/2% of eligible earnings for an employee with more than 30 years of credited service.
 Interest credits are based on the average 30-year Treasury rates for the month of September prior to the plan year.
 Interest on each year's January 1 benefit is added the following December 31.
 The interest credit does not apply to the contribution for the current year.
 Upon termination of employment, a vested employee may, at any time, elect to receive the value of his benefit.
 If an employee elects to defer the benefit, interest credits will continue to accrue on the deferred benefit until the distribution of the benefit begins.
 An employee may elect to receive the benefit as a lump sum payout or as a monthly annuity, but not both.
 If an employee elects the lump-sum option, the entire lump sum is eligible to be rolled over to another qualified plan or IRA.
 Messrs.
 Oleksiak and Norcia are currently eligible for the full value of their plan benefit.